← Back to research

 PicoClaw

 PicoClaw is an ultra-lightweight AI assistant from Sipeed that runs on $10 hardware with under 10MB RAM.
-Written in Go, it brings OpenClaw-like capabilities to embedded devices and low-end hardware.
+Written in Go, it brings OpenClaw-like capabilities to embedded devices — now at 29K+ GitHub stars with steady releases through v0.2.9.

 Key takeaways